A Novel Bispectrum Estimator of the Kinematic Sunyaev-Zel'dovich Effect using Projected Fields: Introduction

-The novel kSZ bispectrum here and the `kSZ$^{2}\times\delta_g$' estimator use galaxy fields that are \textit{projected} along the LOS ($\delta_g$), so they only need a rough redshift distribution of the galaxies.
-Thus, a distinct advantage is that they are applicable to large-volume galaxy samples with large photometric redshift uncertainties, such as the WISE \cite{WISE} and unWISE \cite{unWISE2019} catalogs; in fact, their frameworks can also be applied to any LSS tracer of the underlying density in place of the galaxy field, such as galaxy/CMB lensing convergence \cite{Bolliet2022}, 21-cm fluctuations to probe reionization (see \cite{LaPlante_2020_21kSZkSZ_BiS}), etc. In contrast, the `kSZ tomography' methods require individual galaxy redshifts to make significant detections (see e.g.\,\cite{K_Schmidt2013, Flender2016, BlochJohnson2024, FMcCarthy2024}, and are mostly limited to spectroscopic galaxies or photometric samples with small photo-z errors (e.g.\,DESI LRGs with $\sigma_z/(1+z)\lesssim0.02$ \cite{DESILRG_2023}).
+The kSZ bispectrum here and the `kSZ$^{2}$' estimator both utilize LSS fields that are \textit{projected} along the LOS, and thus only require a rough redshift distribution of a sample of tracers ($dn/dz$).
+Considering galaxies as the LSS tracer ($\delta_g$), these methods can thus utilize even those large-volume galaxy samples that have large photometric redshift uncertainties, such as the WISE \cite{WISE} and unWISE \cite{unWISE2019} catalogs and upcoming data from the Rubin Observatory (VRO) \cite{VRO2019}.
+Moreover, these two kSZ estimators have the distinct advantage of being applicable to \textit{any tracer} of the LSS density field (instead of $\delta_g$), such as galaxy/CMB weak lensing convergence maps \cite{Bolliet2022} and 21-cm fluctuations to probe reionization \cite{LaPlante_2020_21kSZkSZ_BiS}, etc. In contrast, the `kSZ tomography' methods need estimates of individual galaxy redshifts to make significant detections in 3D (see e.g.\,\cite{Flender2016, BlochJohnson2024, FMcCarthy2024, Lague2024}), and are limited to either spectroscopic galaxies or photometric samples having small per-object photo-z errors (e.g.\,DESI LRGs with $\sigma_z/(1+z)\lesssim0.02$ \cite{DESILRG_2023}).

 So far, there have been two kSZ$^{2}$$\times\delta_g$ measurements at $\sim$3-5$\sigma$ in \textit{Planck} maps using WISE \cite{Hill2016, F16} and unWISE \cite{Kusiak2021} data.
-The proposed projected-fields kSZ bispectrum avoids a convolution over the CMB filter that otherwise occurs with the kSZ$^{2}\times\delta_g$ estimator, and instead of compressing information across triangle shapes, we bin the $\langle TTg \rangle$ statistic in 3D-harmonic space.
-Therefore, this novel estimator contains richer information that is better separated across different scales.
-This also allows us to restrict $\delta_g$ modes to the linear regime to avoid Halo Occupation Distribution (HOD) and non-linear galaxy bias uncertainties while maintaining high-fidelity; we forecast high signal-to-noise ratios of $\sim$100-200 with this novel estimator for SO$\times$WISE and CMB-S4$\times$WISE, which are comparable or higher than those forecasted with the kSZ$^{2}\times\delta_g$ estimator with unrestricted $\delta_g$ \cite{Bolliet2022, P23}.
+The proposed projected-fields kSZ bispectrum avoids a convolution over the CMB filter that otherwise occurs with the kSZ$^{2}$ method.
+Moreover, we bin the $\langle TTg \rangle$ statistic in harmonic space, instead of compressing information across all triangle shapes.
+Hence, this novel `full' bispectrum contains richer information that is better separated across different scales.
+This also allows us to restrict $\delta_g$ modes to the linear regime to avoid uncertainties in the Halo Occupation Distribution (HOD) and non-linear galaxy bias, while maintaining high-fidelity: we forecast high signal-to-noise ratios of $\sim$100-200 with our estimator for SO$\times$WISE and CMB-S4$\times$WISE, which are comparable or higher than those forecasted with the kSZ$^{2}$ method using unrestricted $\delta_g$ modes \cite{Bolliet2022, P23}.

 We assume the best-fit $\Lambda$CDM model from Planck-2018 \cite{Planck2018} as our fiducial model.
 This paper is organized as follows: In Section II we describe the theoretical formalism of our proposed kSZ bispectrum and provide details about its binning, the lensing contribution to this signal, and its covariance matrix.
 We summarize survey specifications, analysis choices, and numerical implementation in Section III.
 We present forecasts with this estimator for SO$\times$WISE and CMB-S4$\times$WISE in Section IV and discuss its information content across triangle shapes.
 In Section V, we study the cosmological dependence of this novel kSZ bispectrum on $\Lambda$CDM parameters.
 We also illustrate its potential beyond measuring the late-time baryon abundance by forecasting constraints on the sum of neutrino masses with this probe.
 We discuss these results and the future outlook with this novel estimator to conclude in Section VI.